Doubling Time (Rule of 70)

 We can apply the values to our variables and calculate the doubling time:

-In this case, the state college would double their online students in 11.67 years.
+In this case, the state college would double its online students in 11.67 years.

 Doubling Time Analysis